Lois Muir-McClain, LPC 678-209-1348 1700 Tree Lane

 "I've tried therapy before and it didn't help."
 There could be a lot of reasons for this.
 Perhaps it wasn't the right time in your life for therapy.
 Some people need to be in a certain place mentally or emotionally before therapy can truly help.
 Another possibility is that the fit between you and the therapist wasn't quite right.
 Research has shown that the right fit between therapist and client is key to the effectiveness of the therapy process.
 My approach will be different in the way I listen to you.
 I won't jump in and take over, giving you one-size-fits-all advice that won't work for you.
 Nor will I simply sit impassively, letting you talk the entire session but offering little feedback.
 Instead, you and I will collaborate and find the individual answers and solutions that will be most effective for you.
 I honor the uniqueness of each client and I find that that approach really works!

-"I feel nervous about telling a total stranger about my problems."
-I find that being anxious about starting is one of the most frequent comments I hear from new clients.
+"I feel nervous about telling a total stranger my problems."
+Being anxious about starting is one of the most frequent comments I hear from new clients.
 They are afraid of feeling vulnerable by exposing their internal thoughts and emotions, or that I might be judgmental, think they are "crazy" or their problems are too big to be fixed.
 I let them know I understand those worries, and that alone helps them to feel more "normal."
 Typically, though, they quickly feel comfortable when they feel the relief of being able to tell their story and to truly be heard.
 How do I get started?
 You can start by calling me at 678-209-1348 or email at firstname.lastname@example.org.
 I will ask a few questions and then we will set an appointment to meet in my office.
 I will email some forms for you to fill out and bring with you.
 Remember, it is normal to feel a bit anxious or apprehensive when making the first call and starting therapy!

 *It is the policy of McClain Counseling and Family Therapy to not discriminate based on gender, race, ethnicity, religion or sexual orientation.